MarisaNicoleSloan/career-portfolio/url-routes-page-categories/README.md

 <b>Problem Statement</b>

-The objective was to enhance the user experience, scalability, SEO, and content management by implementing a robust URL routing system and dynamic page categories.
+To enhance user experience, scalability, SEO, and content management, I implemented a robust URL routing system and dynamic page categories.
+This solution addressed user feedback on content discoverability and simplified content management for administrators, all with the goal of creating a better user experience.
-After consistent feedback from users about difficulties in finding particular content topics, this solution was devised to improve the user experience by enhancing content categorization and simplifying content management for CMS administrators.

 <b>Technologies Used</b>

 React, Gatsby, GraphQL, Firestore

+<b>Challenges Faced</b>
+The challenges of this project were multifaceted:

+- User Experience: Users found it difficult to navigate and discover content tailored to their interests and needs.
+- Scalability: As our content library expanded, managing static routes became increasingly cumbersome.
+- SEO: The website's organic traffic potential was diminished due to lack of discoverability
+- Content Management: Administrators faced challenges updating and organizing content efficiently

 <b>Implementation Details</b>